Icaro2003/4droids/README.md

 # 💻 About project
 > ## Status: Finish html-css ✔️
-4DROIDS is a web page built with HTML5 and CSS3, it was planned and developed to test skills in the respective technologies, and can be used as a template for creating any web project.
+4DROIDS is a web project built with HTML5 and CSS3, it was planned and developed to test skills in the respective technologies, and can be used as a template for creating any web project.

 # 👨‍💻 Technologies
 - HTML5